thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 The Client ID claim represents the security domain of the caller.

-In the PSA, a security domain is represented by a signed integer whereby negative values represent callers from the NSPE and where positive IDs represent callers from the SPE.
+In PSA, a security domain is represented by a signed integer whereby negative values represent callers from the NSPE and where positive IDs represent callers from the SPE.
 The value 0 is not permitted.